 Also, if your site is brand new with only a few pages of content, many manufacturers will pass.
 You’re site doesn’t have to be anything spectacular – I have had success with as little as 10,000 visitors per month – but the better your site is in terms of monthly visits, social network followers, and search engine rankings, the more likely you are to have success.
 It’s also important your site’s content is high-quality and feels authentic.

 I’ve seen it recommended to simply introduce yourself to start building a relationship slowly with a company before making any sort of “asks”, but it’s hard for me to imagine doing this without feeling disingenuous or fake.
 Instead, my approach is to be upfront and straightforward in how we can both receive value from a relationship.
 I find this fits my personality better, and is more likely to get a response as your recipient doesn’t have to wonder what exactly you’re after.

-Another tip – try to find a sales/advertising/media/PR email address on the company's website.
-Avoid sending to a general “contact@” or “help@” email address, as those will likely go to a customer support agent and might not making it to the advertising team that would actually be making the decision.
+Another tip – try to find a sales/advertising/media/PR email address on the company’s website.
+Avoid sending to a general “[email protected]” or “[email protected]” email address, as those will likely go to a customer support agent and might not making it to the advertising team that would actually be making the decision.